maymplin/100-days-of-code/log.md

 **Today's Progress**:
 - Started Day 38 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.

+### Day 61: April 10, 2022
+**Today's Progress**:
+- Continued Day 38 of "100 Days of Code: The Complete Python Pro Bootcamp for 2022" on Udemy.